yspb/chessy/README.md

 # chessy

-Simple as a stick, stockfish nodejs client without spawning multiple os processes, crushing, memory leaking and so on
+Simple as a stick, stockfish nodejs client without spawning multiple os processes, crushing, memory leaking and so on.
+You can push new fen any time without waiting for engine search complete.
+You can create as many instances of stockfish engine as you want.

 Install
 -------------------------

 Through npm with `npm install chessy`
 You also need stockfish binary from https://stockfishchess.org/download/linux/

 Example with depth